-Filing a car insurance claim for vehicle repairs is not fun, but it can go a long way toward getting your car and your life back to normal.
-Here’s a look at how to file a car insurance claim, as well as key things to consider before you do.
+Filing a car insurance claim for car repairs is not fun, but it can go a long way toward getting your car and your life back to normal.
+Before filing a claim, we recommend reviewing your car insurance policy to determine what your coverages include.

 In this article: